Tuesday, 29 December 2015.

-I always remind Joey and his sister that even when we have little money, it’s still important to give a simple gift to the people who matter in our lives – at least if we’re going to spend the special occasion with them.
+I always remind Joey and his sister that even when we have little money, it’s still important to give a simple gift to the people who matter in our lives – at least if we’re going to spend a special occasion with them.

 Birthdays and Christmases simply cannot go unnoticed.
-Nothing makes me feel more unloved than that… (And I’m writing this with pouting lips)! 😏
+Nothing makes me feel more unloved than that… (I’m writing this with pouting lips)! 😏